Anderson (footballer, born 1988): 2012–13 season

 Anderson returned in the 2012–13 season, setting an early highlight in the third round League Cup match against Newcastle United on 26 September in 2012, when he scored an excellent opener in a 2–1 victory.
 He carried his form into the next round of the League Cup on 31 October in a match against Chelsea.
 He managed to earn three assists in the 80 minutes he played whilst leaving the pitch with United winning 3–2, although they went on to lose 5–4 after extra time.
 He continued to impress when given the opportunity, and garnered praise for a substitute appearance in the 3–1 win over Queens Park Rangers at Old Trafford.
 Sir Alex Ferguson stated that "Anderson changed the game".

 On 1 December 2012, Anderson scored his first league goal of the season in a 4–3 victory away at Reading.
 Despite his excellent run of form, Anderson had picked a hamstring injury up in the match and was substituted just before half-time.
 On 30 January 2013, Anderson played 68 minutes on his return from injury in a 2–1 defeat of Southampton at Old Trafford.

 On 19 May 2013, Anderson played the full 90 minutes in Sir Alex Ferguson's final match as Manchester United manager, a 5–5 draw with West Brom at The Hawthorns.

-2013–14 season
+2013–14 season: Loan to Fiorentina

 After falling out of favour under new Manchester United manager David Moyes, playing just eight games in the first half of the 2013–14 season, Anderson joined Italian club Fiorentina on loan on 18 January 2014 for the remainder of the season.
 During his five-month loan, Anderson only made seven appearances for Fiorentina, three of which were from the bench.
 At the end of the season, he returned to Manchester United.